NuLink-network/nulink-web-agent-sdk/README.md

 Get the list of files belonging to other users.

 #### Parameters
-- accountId - string: ID of the currently logged-in user
+- accountId : string - ID of the currently logged-in user
-- include - boolean: If include=false, exclude the files belonging to the current account; otherwise, the files belonging to the current user will be placed at the beginning of the list.
+- include : boolean - If include=false, exclude the files belonging to the current account; otherwise, the files belonging to the current user will be placed at the beginning of the list.
-- desc - boolean: Whether to sort in descending order by upload time
+- desc : boolean - Whether to sort in descending order by upload time
-- pageNum - number: page number (starting from 1)
+- pageNum : number - page number (starting from 1)
-- pageSize - number: page size
+- pageSize : number - page size

 #### Returns
 ```typescript